theShield-Z/circloO_helper/README.md

 # To Do / Known Bugs

-- fully deprecate mechanisms in favor of object groups
 - add a defaults module that contains example levels and former mechanisms
 - improve examples in `main.py` to reflect the most recent version.
 - update the README with new features for this version